 Audiences Insights and Personas

 Creating and selecting your target audience should be one of your first tasks when crafting your Facebook ad strategy.
-How you set up your audiences and target them with ads will have the biggest impact on your relevancy scores and performance metrics.
+How you set up your audiences and target them with ads will have the biggest impact on your relevancy and performance metrics.

 Facebook’s platform is set-up to easily target users that matter the most to your business.
-Ideally, you’ll want to base your ads off your customer personas, website traffic and email lists.
+Ideally, you’ll want to base your ads off your customer personas, website traffic and customer lists.
 If your company already has personas, then start creating ads using Facebook’s demographic, behavioral, device and location targeting to zero-in on this audience.

 Here are few ways to find your audience with Facebook Audience Insights.